 - This could also hurt your clients’ businesses if their visitors realize there’s nothing unique to the site since it’s just a copycat of another.

+The Right Way to Use Templates in Web DesignI’m not opposed to using templates in web design.
+Heck, I think that if you don’t use templates in your business, you’re making a huge mistake.
 I understand the desire to want to cut corners so you can make a higher markup on your website projects.
 We all want to make more money.
 But I don’t believe that removing all strategy and creativity, and providing clients with a canned website is the solution.
 There are other ways to make use of templates and boost profits in the process.

 ThemesThemes that skin your entire website are a great option.
 You still have to customize them and work on crafting search-optimized content (written and visual) for the website.
 But they’ll save you a lot of time.

 SectionalsSectional templates are a good way to quickly replicate the same design elements across a website.
 Another way to use them to your advantage is by turning them into wireframes.
 Use the bare bones of a sectional template to quickly bootstrap the structure of a page on another website.

+WordPress TemplateThere is a multi-site management tool called ManageWP that comes with a WordPress Template Builder.
 If you build websites with WordPress, you can use this to save time with new installations.
 Simply create your template WordPress install and add the plugins (and themes) you use often on your client websites.

 Project Management Checklists and TemplatesPerhaps the best way to save yourself time is to simplify as much of your project management work as possible.
 (That’s the part of running a freelance design business that you dislike the most anyway, right?)
 Create checklists for all of your web design and business processes.
 Develop templates for communications you send to clients, contracts for new projects, and instructions you provide to freelancers or other team members.
 Even templatize your invoicing.

+SummaryThere is a difference between adopting templates for the purposes of optimizing your design workflow and adopting them so you can avoid doing any real work.
+I think this is what leads to the delivery of poor websites and gives clients a way to talk designers down in price.
 You are a web designer and you’re being paid to provide a creative service.
 While 100% of the elements you put on a website don’t need to be handcrafted by you, you can’t expect clients to pay you well if no thought or consideration was put into the development of their design.